macoscope/objc-style-guide/README.md

 Not a property?
 Brackets.

-If Apple brings their frameworks up to date with modern ObjC syntax (looking at you, `NSArray.count`!), feel free to use dot-notation when targeting earlier releases.
+If Apple brings their frameworks up to date with modern ObjC syntax, feel free to use dot-notation when targeting earlier releases.

 **For example:**
 ```objc